linach00/linach00/README.md

 of neuroimaging research, data engineering, and applied ML.

-Outside of data science, I'm a lash artist — and I'm channeling that firsthand industry experience into **Lashfolio**, a computer vision pipeline that recommends lash lift rod sizes from client photos
+Outside of data science, I'm a lash artist — and I'm channeling that firsthand industry experience into **Lashfolio**, a CV pipeline that detects eye shape, estimates natural lash length, and recommends the ideal lash lift rod size from client photos.

 ---